 By preparing for interviews using the STARS (Situation, Task, Action, Result, Skills) method, you will be able to provide concrete examples for these questions that will help you ace your job interview.

-Interviewers often ask behavioural questions because they believe your past behavior can predict your future actions.
-For example, how you responded to a particular situation—or how you might respond to a situation you’ve never seen—helps to show your analytical skills, creativity, how you solve problems and how you use your skills under similar circumstances.
+Interviewers often ask hypothetical and behavioural questions because they believe your ideas and past behavior can predict your future actions.
+For example, how you responded to a particular situation—or how you might respond to a situation you’ve never seen—helps to show your analytical skills, creativity, how you solve problems, and how you use your skills under similar circumstances.

 How you use the STARS method